socek/quackquack/README.md

     def append_plugins(self):
         self.add_plugin(SettingsPlugin('path.to.settings'))

-main = MyConfigurator()
+application = MyConfigurator()
-main.start('application')
+application.start('application')

-with main as app:
+with application as context:
-    print(app.settings)
+    print(context.settings)

 ```

-`app.settings` in above example is variable made by the SettingsPlugin.
+`context.settings` in above example is variable made by the SettingsPlugin.
 If you would like to know more, please go to the [Tutorial](docs/tutorial.md)